 Talk to your supervisor about your concerns.
 Your supervisor is in a good position to listen to you and understand the concerns you have.
 Give your supervisor an opportunity to resolve the issue.

 If you have raised an issue and you do not think it is getting proper attention or if your supervisor cannot find the appropriate answer, you may relate your concerns to the next management level.
 All leaders throughout Baptist Health have a responsibility to listen to your concerns and take the appropriate actions to resolve them.

 If your supervisor or next-level manager is unable to resolve the issue satisfactorily, or you are not comfortable talking to them, contact any of the following until the issue is resolved to your satisfaction: the Audit and Compliance Department, the Legal Department, Human Resources, a Compliance Liaison, any vice president or any chief executive officer.

-Contact numbers are listed below and on page 8.
+Contact numbers are listed on pages 7 and 8.
 Remember, retaliation is strictly forbidden.

 - Are your actions in compliance with laws, regulations, policies and the Code of Ethics?

 - How would the issue appear to someone outside Baptist Health?

 - How would your family and friends view the situation?

 The Audit and Compliance Department administers the Corporate Compliance Program.
 The staff is available to you to answer questions and provide advice.
 In addition, the department maintains a Web page on the Intranet.
 Just click on Corporate Compliance on the home page.
 The website contains valuable information regarding our Corporate Compliance Program, our policies and procedures, and contacts available to you.

 - Your Responsibility — Follow the Code, report suspected wrongdoing, encourage communication.